GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

 ## Configuring Datastore for device configuration management

 The integration uses the Cloud Datastore database service for storing Sigfox device configurations.
-In Sigfox, individual devices are grouped under Device Types.
-All devices in the same Device Type are expected to have the same behaviour, and the same configuration.
-For this reason, the default behaviour of the Integration is to have one, shared device configuration per Device Type.
+In Sigfox, individual devices are grouped under device types.
+All devices in the same device type are expected to have the same behavior, and the same configuration.
+For this reason, the default behavior of the integration is to have one, shared device configuration per device type.

-To configure Datastore for your Integration, execute the following steps:
+To configure Datastore for your integration, execute the following steps:

-1. Navigate to the Google Cloud Datastore console at: [https://console.cloud.google.com/datastore](https://console.cloud.google.com/datastore).
+1. Navigate to the Google Cloud Datastore console at [https://console.cloud.google.com/datastore](https://console.cloud.google.com/datastore).
 1. If this is the first time using Datastore in this project, you will see the following options:

 **Figure 5.** Datastore options